-Fund Mission: investme nt and expenditure level of fiduciary of the trust fund, aent of the mausole and to provide for Fund Description: funds tha t were already on nt Fund was established deposit for the care city took possessi and improvement 2023 Accomplishments : • No p orojects were sched luled 2024 Objectives: • No p rojects are schedu led Budget Highlights: budget expendituenents to the mauso res in this fund are leum. for miscellaneous • USOLEUM TRUST 174 MAUSOLEUM 2021-22 ACTUAL 2022 2-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$289 \$8,185 \$0 \$7,791 \$7,791
+Fund Mission: investme To provide the appropriate level of fiduciary care relating to the investment and expenditure of the trust fund, and to provide for maintenance and improvement of the mausoleum.
+Fund Description: funds tha The Mausoleum Endowment Fund was established to account for funds that were already on deposit for the care and improvement of the mausoleum when the City took possession of it.
+2023 Accomplishments: • No projects were scheduled 2024 Objectives: • No p rojects are schedu led Budget Highlights: • budget expenditunents to the mauso res in this fund are leum. for miscellaneous USOLEUM TRUST 174 MAUSOLEUM 2021-22 ACTUAL 2022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$289 \$8,185 \$0 \$7,791 \$7,791